justone/dockviz/README.md

 Visualizing Docker Data

 This command takes the raw Docker JSON and visualizes it in various ways.

-The only thing that works so far is [Graphviz](http://www.graphviz.org), but others will come.
+For image information, output can be formatted as [Graphviz](http://www.graphviz.org) or as a tree in the terminal.

 # Running